true crime

 ADVERTISEMENT

-Part of the issue is that they can't set any traps that could hold her in place due to the risk of capturing local wildlife accidentally.
+Part of the issue was rescuers couldn't set any traps that could hold her in place due to the risk of accidentally capturing local wildlife instead.

-Recognising her intelligence and skittishness, rescuers have transformed a trap into a comforting space, filling it with her favourite toys, her mum's clothing, and familiar scents.
-This "little room" has helped Valerie build confidence, and she now visits the site regularly, sometimes disappearing for up to six days but always returning.
+Recognising her intelligence and skittishness, rescuers transformed a trap into a comforting space, filling it with her favourite toys, her mum's clothing, and familiar scents.
+This "little room" helped Valerie build confidence, and she started regularly visiting the site.

 ADVERTISEMENT

-To outsmart their clever quarry, the team has developed a remote-controlled trap system.
-Using mobile phone alerts, rescuers hope to close the trap at exactly the right moment, finally bringing Valerie home.
-The system is being installed in mid-April 2025, with optimism running high that the saga may soon have a happy ending.
+To outsmart their clever quarry, the team developed a remote-controlled trap system.
+Using mobile phone alerts, rescuers hoped to close the trap at exactly the right moment, finally bringing Valerie home.

 ADVERTISEMENT

-Dachshunds, which originated in Germany as far back as the 15th century, were bred to hunt badgers and other burrowing animals, often who were the same size or larger than them.
+Dachshunds, which originated in Germany as far back as the 15th century, were bred to hunt badgers and other burrowing animals, often which were the same size or larger than them.

 For this reason, they were designed to be brave, tenacious and willing to confront animals larger and more dangerous than themselves.
 This would explain why my youngest sausage, Fergus, feels he can confront Great Danes in the park with absolutely zero fear.